 If you have always wanted to explore your creative spirit or wish to get back into art practice then come along to one of my classes.
 The courses are open to all, from the beginner and intermediate to the more experienced artist.

 I offer new ways to expand your creativity on residential Study Breaks at Higham Hall in the English Lake District, near Bassenthwaite Lake.
-The next course is a winter special, an opportunity for Studio painting on the theme of the Elements.
+The next course, Studio Painting: Connecting with the Elements is a winter special.
 One night's accommodation is offered free.
 You can also attend as a non-resident if you live in Cumbria.
-Find out more about my course Studio Painting: Connecting with the Elements on my Art Holiday Page.
+Find out more about my courses including a summer course, Painting Ruskin's Dreams of Coniston on my Art Holidays Page.

-If you live in Somerset, you can attend my WEA courses in Glastonbury.
-I hold regular classes and two-day workshops for inspirational painting.
+If you live in Cumbria or Lancashire, you can attend my WEA Art Classes in Kendal.
+I hold regular classes and themed workshops for inspirational painting.
 The art group welcomes new members, whatever level of experience to join our vibrant painting community.

 I have a wide range of knowledge in many media, using traditional and contemporary methods and have taught people from a variety of backgrounds.
 You can work with me in watercolour, acrylic, or mixed-media.

 Gift a creative

 You may like to gift a family member or friend to one of my courses, to help them find their creative expression.
 Gift vouchers are available for Higham Hall courses for any amount.

 The WEA aims to keep fees as low as possible.
 People on most income-related benefits and their dependents may be entitled to have their tuition fees waived on my WEA courses.
 Call the WEA for more information on 0300 303 3464.

 If you have any questions, please feel free to get in touch.
 All ability-levels are welcome.

 View the courses page for upcoming events or connect with me on Instagram, Twitter or Facebook.